NOAA-GSL/mpas_app/README.md

 `python experiment_gen.py <user_config.yaml>`

 This will create an experiment directory with your `experiment.yaml` file, which contains the user modifications to the default yaml.
-The experiment directory also contains a Rocoto XML file, which is ready to use with the `rocotorun` command.
+The experiment directory also contains a Rocoto XML file, which is ready to use with the command `rocotorun -w rocoto.xml -d rocoto.db`.
+You will have to iterately run this command until all steps have been completed.
+You can check the status of these steps by running `rocotostat -w rocoto.xml -d rocoto.db`.

 Logs are populated for each of the different tasks in the workflow, and `workflow.log` contains the submission and completion statuses in text format.